JYDMq/comp2000_2025/README.md

 The uage of State Pattern in this project has allow the program to run with ease due to the centerpoint of this project being a video game.

+For insance the Season file use state to determiede the season of each cell and thus switch accordingly

+for the usage of Lambda and Stream

+state- summer/autumn/winter/spring

 Please ensure that you follow the weekly updates in this repository

 You are free to clone this repository into your own hosted git environment, such as Github, Bitbucket, or Gitlab.